elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} Ah!
-You won't get rid of me so easily, not without first hearing the bite of my tongue on your imbecile souls.
+You won't leave before hearing the bite of my tongue on your imbecile souls.
-- You can be certain of it, I track you like pray ...
+- Know this, I watch you like pray ...
 - and I see you, and I catch you in the middle of your
 - lies and your cowardice;
 - proud minions
-- little hypocrites, sweet spinning
+- little hypocrites, sneaking away
 - slaves and children of slaves,
-- and you don't even have the strength to protest, to be outraged,
+- and you don't have the strength to protest anymore, to be outraged,
 - to moan;
-- condemned to live toe-to-toe with rank stupidity
+- condemned to live side by side with rank stupidity
 - with nothing to make your blood boil
 - other than chugging half a glass of your Caribbean
 - rum ...